fanhuan/script/_posts/2014-03-17-plant-growth-form-list-of-wi-plants.md

 2. Copy the page source into Sublime text, then we can see the species names are wrapped by `SpCode=` and `</A>`.
 3. In sublime text, `Ctrl+I`, turn on regular expression search (`Alt+R`), type `SpCode=.+</A`, then press `Alt+Enter`.
 All matches were selected!
 Cool!
 Then copy `Ctrl+C` all of them into a new file (`Ctrl+N`) in Sublime text!
 4. Not done yet.
 In the new file, `Ctrl+I`, then type `SpCo.+>` first, then press `Alt+Enter`, then press `Delete`.
 We are half way there, we search `</A`, `Alt+Enter`, then press `Delete`.
 Awesome!
 We got the list of that page!
 5. Repeat this for each page...
 Fortunately, they are not too many for trees and shrubs!
+Or copy and paste all page source into one file and then follow the step 2-4, for each growth habit.

 I put the list of [tree](http://daijiang.name/pdf/tree.txt), [shrub](http://daijiang.name/pdf/shrub.txt), [vine](http://daijiang.name/pdf/vine.txt), [fern/fern allies](http://daijiang.name/pdf/fern_fern_allies.txt), and [graminoids](http://daijiang.name/pdf/graminoids.txt) online.
 Downlaod them if you need.